Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Conclusion

 Beyond the insights made in the experiments that we ran, we believe that our evaluation workflow has laid further groundwork for a more rigorous science of blindspot discovery.
 Researchers interested in benchmarking their own \bdm{} or answering scientific questions about blindspot discovery can first use \evaln{} to run controlled experiments where they have full knowledge of and control over the models' true blindspots.
 We hope that our experimental design for our semi-controlled real data experiments (\eg{} our discussion on how to control for confounding effects) can also serve as a guidepost for researchers interested in evaluating a new \bdm{} or validating new trends observed using \evaln{} on real-world data.
 While evaluations that use real data are harder and noisier (in part, because of the challenges that we identified in Sections \ref{sec:real-results} and \ref{sec:limitations}), these experiments are also more realistic.

 We note that our proposed evaluation workflow is particularly well suited for identifying factors that influence \bdm{} performance.
 For researchers, understanding these factors is essential to running fair and informative experiments (\eg{} only evaluating \bdm{}s in settings that only have one induced blindspot, which we have identified as being easier, may misrepresent how \bdm{}s perform in more realistic settings where models have more than one true blindspot).
 For practitioners, understanding these factors may help them use any prior knowledge they may have to select an effective \bdm{} for their own application domain.
-We release the \evaln{} ECs used in our experiments as a public benchmark for \bdm{}s and provide an open-source implementation of \methodn{} at \texttt{https://github.com/TODO}.
+We release the \evaln{} source code used in our experiments as a public benchmark for \bdm{}s (\href{https://github.com/njohnson99/spotcheck}{link}) and provide an open-source implementation of \methodn{} (\href{https://github.com/HazyResearch/domino/blob/main/domino/_slice/planespot.py}{link}).